Bashir Khairy: From AI Theory to Responsible Execution

 AI capability is one thing.

-Applying it in a regulated environment is another.
+Applying it responsibly in a regulated environment is another.

-At the Global AI Governance and Innovation Showcase, Bashir Khairy shared his transformation journey through the FCA AI Lab Supercharged Academy, highlighting what it takes to move from theory to execution.
+At the Global AI Governance and Innovation Showcase, Bashir Khairy shared his transformation journey through the FCA AI Lab Supercharged Academy, highlighting what it takes to move from understanding AI in theory to applying it in practice.

 Innovation and Governance Cannot Be Separated